Shelley Unwin: Storylines

 For New Year 2004, Charlie buys Shelley a new dress but it is two sizes too small.
 Charlie pretends to be upset that he has got the wrong size, but hints that instead exchanging it, Shelley should go on a diet.
 Shelley is upset and tells him to get the dress changed but Charlie gives it to Jason Grimshaw (Ryan Thomas), who gives it to his girlfriend, Violet Wilson (Jenny Platt).
 Shelley is humiliated when Violet comes to work, wearing the dress and makes a scene in front of a pub full of regulars.
 In the end, Charlie gets his own way again when Shelley decides that it would be a good idea to lose a bit of weight.
 Charlie slowly isolates Shelley until she ends up hiding in her bedroom for several months and pushes away all her friends, including Ciaran, who leaves Weatherfield.
 Shelley thinks plastic surgery on her eyes would make her feel more confident so Charlie pays for it.
 She then suggests they get married and Charlie agrees, but wanting her to feel confident enough to walk down the aisle, he gets her a counsellor called Zack (Ralph Ineson) because she is also retreating from him.
 However, this backfires when Zack gives Shelley the confidence she needs to start standing up to him.
 He tries to fire Zack but this seems to be the final push Shelley needs.
 She and Charlie both go to the church, via a night with another woman, in Charlie's case but Shelley jilts him at the altar and walks home, head held high.
 She throws Charlie out of the pub and starts rebuilding her life and her friendships.

 After Bev agrees to marry Fred, Shelley starts to feel more left out and overshadowed in the pub when Bev starts taking over as landlady before the wedding.
 Shelley decides she needs a fresh start and gets a job at a country pub in the Peak District but has a one-night stand with Charlie before she leaves, returning later to discuss wedding arrangements and, when Bev confronts her about her not drinking alcohol, she admits that she is pregnant with Charlie's baby.
 Bev suggests Shelley have a termination but she refuses and insists that Bev keep this secret as she does not want Charlie to know.
 Bev, needing to talk to someone, tells Deirdre who is horrified because Charlie is now dating her daughter, Tracy (Kate Ford).
-Deirdre insists she is going to tell Tracy and Tracy confronts her, demanding that Shelley admit she is lying but Tracy realizes it is true and tells Charlie, demanding that he make Shelley have a termination.
+Deirdre insists she is going to tell Tracy and Tracy confronts her, demanding that Shelley admit she is lying but Tracy realises it is true and tells Charlie, demanding that he make Shelley have a termination.
 Shelley almost gets away without seeing Charlie but he confronts her.
 She insists she will keep the baby and never tell the child anything about him or ask him for a penny but he doesn't believe her.